 When using either taxis or ride-hailing apps, keep in mind that road tolls are not normally included in the fare.
 Unless contactless payment is possible for the option you’ve selected, you’ll need to prepare sufficient local currency to cover both tolls and the actual transportation charge.

-Now before anyone asks, I’ll raise the question myself: Why aren’t Manila’s famous “jeepneys” on this list?
-That’s because these open-sided mini-buses with inadequate safety equipment, inconsistent stopping patterns, vulnerability to petty crime and little or no dedicated luggage space are ill-suited to airline passengers (or indeed to anyone with access to practical alternatives).
-In short: I do NOT recommend taking jeepneys to/from the airport, except as an absolute last resort.
+Why aren’t Manila’s famous “jeepneys” on this list?
+These mini-buses have inadequate safety equipment, use inconsistent stopping patterns, are vulnerable to petty crime and offer little or no dedicated luggage space – in short, they’re ill-suited to airline passengers.
+I do NOT recommend taking jeepneys to/from the airport, except as an absolute last resort.

 Buses